csc-training/gis-research-days-2022/intro_slides.md

 # Python

-geoconda
+Geoconda
 * about 600 packages
-* raster, vector ,pointcloud,
+* for raster, vector, pointcloud processing
-* ML: scikit
+* + scikit and other data science packages

 other modules:
 * keras, pytorch
   * have geopandas, rasterio

-Tykky: own environment
+You can also create own environment/ install own software!

 # R environment on Puhti